Case Study 6: LTVP Appeal Success for a Newly Married Couple Facing Financial Hurdles

 The rejection was likely due to two main concerns:

-- The couple’s perceived financial instability (her lack of local employment, and his self-employment abroad)
+• The couple’s perceived non traditional financial profile (her lack of local employment, and his self-employment abroad)

-ICA is known to assess both financial support and long-term commitment and in this case, both were harder to prove on paper.
+ICA typically assesses financial support and long-term commitment in LTVP applications.
+In this case, both were difficult to demonstrate on paper due to the couple’s circumstances.

 Our Approach To Their LTVP Appeal